Max17777/onlybundlr/README.md

 console.log(`File uploaded ==> https://arweave.net/${tx.id}`);
 ```

-### How Lens Works
+## How Lens Works

 Lens provides multiple ways to interact with the protocol, including interacting directly with the smart contracts, using their GraphQL API and using their [React hooks.](https://docs.lens.xyz/docs/sdk-react-intro) The React hooks abstract away much of the complexity of using the lower-level protocol, so that's how we'll do it.

-Before we dig into the React hooks, let's take a look at what happens when you create a image post on lens.
+Before we dig into the React hooks, let's take a look at what happens when you create an image post on Lens.

 ![](./LensWorkflow.png)